scribe-security/docs/docs/integrating-scribe/ci-integrations/github/github-actions/action-slsa.md

 >By default Github actions use `sigstore-github` flow, Github provided workload identities, this will allow using the workflow identity (`token-id` permissions is required).

-### Storing Keys in Secret Vault
+### Storing Keys in GitHub Secrets

-Github exposes secrets from its vault using environment varuables, you may provide these environments as secret to valint.
+Github exposes secrets to the pipeline using environment varuables, you may provide these environments as secrets to valint. **Mikey: why is the X509 info require a click?
+I suggest we say here that secrets maybe the client-secret or the X509 keys. anyways - this info should be in the higher level Github description as part of concepts to understand**

 > Paths names prefixed with `env://[NAME]` are read from the environment matching the name.